SuperOfficeDocs/superoffice-docs/docs/en/email/mail-link/learn/archive-as-activity.md

 2. Click the **Archive email** button on the toolbar, and select **Create activity** from the dropdown.
 The **Create activity** dialog appears.

-3. If the sender of the email is not listed in SuperOffice CRM, a warning will appear at the top of the **Create activity** dialog: "This sender's email address is not recognized.
+3. If the sender of the email is not listed in SuperOffice CRM, a warning will appear at the top of the dialog: "This sender's email address is not recognized.
 Click here to update SuperOffice with this email address".
 [How to handle unlisted senders][1]

 4. In the **Company** field, you may search for a company by starting to type the company name and then select from the matches that appear.